turtlebot/turtlebot4-user-manual/tutorials/multiple_robots.md

 ## ROS_DOMAIN_ID

-The **ROS_DOMAIN_ID** is an environment variable used in ROS2 to change the ports that ROS2 processes use for communication.
-This effectively allows us to separate different ROS2 processes from communicating with each other on the same network.
+The **ROS_DOMAIN_ID** is an environment variable used in ROS 2 to change the ports that ROS 2 processes use for communication.
+This effectively allows us to separate different ROS 2 processes from communicating with each other on the same network.
 For a detailed explanation, click [here](https://docs.ros.org/en/galactic/Concepts/About-Domain-ID.html).

 We can leverage this by assigning a unique **ROS_DOMAIN_ID** to each of our robots.
 This will ensure that communication between robots does not occur.
 The **ROS_DOMAIN_ID** can be set to any value between 0 and 101, inclusively.